 2. A currency-issuing government dictates the terms on which it issues debt.

 It is not only electorates that, understandably, have been slow to appreciate these aspects of reality.
 Plenty of economists, perhaps with less excuse, also exhibit little understanding.
 The lessons had better be learned fast, or austerity will be applied once the situation attenuates on the spurious grounds of “paying for” the fiscal deficits of the present period.
 While fiscal restraint, in some measure, may turn out to be appropriate, depending on the presence or absence of inflationary pressures, “paying for” past deficits can never be a legitimate justification for a tightening of fiscal policy.

-The first lesson follows from the fact that the spending of a currency-issuing government – rather than tax revenue or bond sales – comes first.
+The first lesson – that a currency-issuing government faces no revenue constraint – follows from the fact that, in a sovereign currency system, government spending (rather than tax revenue or bond sales) comes first.
 Government spending is the initiating act in a sovereign currency system and is what makes the payment of taxes or bond purchases possible.
-The second lesson follows from the fact that the central bank can control the rates of interest on public debt through its secondary market operations.
+The second lesson – that a currency-issuing government dictates the terms on which it net spends – follows from the fact that the central bank can control the rates of interest on public debt through its secondary market operations.
 The significance of this is not financial, since the currency issuer faces no financial constraint, but concerns any inflation risk that interest payments on public debt might carry through their impacts on consumption spending as well as any distributive impacts of the interest payments.

 1. Government spending comes first in a sovereign currency system